ScaledMap/LoadOut/README.md

 ----------------
 open image in new tab/open image link/ to save images. its usually better to pull images out of websites directly. googles images, and bing images, etc. are a work in progress.

-looks for filetype e.g .jpeg, .gif, or some search engine proxies work
+looks for filetype e.g .jpeg, .gif, or some search engine proxies work.
+Should support any filetype listed on firefox's documentation.

-youtube.com/watch = to filter iframes and construct playlists out of categories
+youtube.com/watch = to filter iframes and construct playlists out of categories(great for creating music playlists)

-/channel/, /c/, /user/ = to pull out the bookmarked channel and channel videos
+/channel/, /c/, /user/ = to pull out the bookmarked channel videos

-it can pull these out of your bookmarks or you can just add them directly to the application
+it can pull these out of your bookmarks or you can just add them directly to the application and sort them yourself

-@secret/@hidden == default password
+@secret/@hidden == default passwords

 you can add anything you want but those urls will be sorted into the appropriate categories by default. so yeah...
 Kind of gives your bookmarks more utility.